 Founded in 1981 by Robert Redford, Sundance Institute is a nonprofit organization that provides and preserves the space for artists in film, theatre, and new media to create and thrive.
 The Institute's signature Labs, granting, and mentorship programs, dedicated to developing new work, take place throughout the year in the U.S. and internationally.
 The Sundance Film Festival and other public programs connect audiences to artists in igniting new ideas, discovering original voices, and building a community dedicated to independent storytelling.
 Sundance Institute has supported such projects as Boyhood, Swiss Army Man, Manchester By the Sea, Brooklyn, Little Miss Sunshine, Life, Animated, Sonita, 20 Feet From Stardom, Beasts of the Southern Wild, Fruitvale Station, Sin Nombre, Spring Awakening, A Gentleman’s Guide to Love and Murder and Fun Home.
 Join Sundance Institute on Facebook, Instagram, Twitter and YouTube.

 Women at Sundance is the Institute program dedicated to furthering the careers of women storytellers, and works in partnership with Women In Film on ReFrame.
-Women at Sundance is made possible by leadership support from The Harnisch Foundation and Refinery29.
-Additional support is provided by Adobe, Paul and Katy Drake Bettner, Barbara Bridges, Abigail Disney and Pierre Hauser, Cristina Ljungberg, Susan Bay Nimoy, Brenda Robinson, Kimberly Steward, Lynda Weinman and Bruce Heavin, Jenifer and Jeffrey Westphal, The Jacquelyn & Gregory Zehner Foundation, Ann Lovell, Kering, Vanessa and Rafaela Evans - Red Butterfly Foundation, MAJORITY, Visionary Women, Gruber Family Foundation, and Women In Film Los Angeles, and an anonymous donor.
+Women at Sundance is made possible by leadership support from CBS Corporation, The Harnisch Foundation, and Refinery29.
+Additional support is provided by Kimberly Steward, Paul and Katy Drake Bettner, Barbara Bridges, Abigail Disney and Pierre Hauser—Like a River Fund, Hollywood Foreign Press Association, Cristina Ljungberg, Susan Bay Nimoy, Brenda Robinson, Lynda Weinman and Bruce Heavin, Jenifer and Jeffrey Westphal, Ann Lovell, Mercer, MAJORITY, Vanessa and Rafaela Evans—Red Butterfly Foundation, The Female Quotient, Visionary Women, Gruber Family Foundation, Pritzker Pucker Family Foundation, and an anonymous donor.